National Council for Teacher Education Act, 1993

-National Council for Teacher Education Act, 1993 is an Act of the Parliament of India which gave statutory recognition to the National Council for Teacher Education. and subsequently passed.
+The National Council for Teacher Education Act, 1993 is an Act of the Parliament of India which gave statutory recognition to the National Council for Teacher Education. and subsequently passed.

 Objective

 The objective of the bill, according to the government, was to "provide for the establishment of a National Council for Teacher Education" as a separate body rather than as just an advisory department, a role the council had held since its inception in 1976.